RokLenarcic/memento/README.md

 (m/memo #'my-function {})
 ```

 **The cache conf is a plain map.
-Use variables and normal map configurations to construct these.**
+Use variables and normal map operations to construct these.**

 The `{}` conf results in the default cache being created, which is a cache that does no caching (this is useful for reasons listed later).